 Where to Register a Business in Nova Scotia

 Registering your business online goes through the Nova Scotia Registry of Joint Stock Companies (RJSC).
-Just follow the steps at the provincial government website.
+Just follow the steps in that plain English article.

 You will need to have the documents and information listed earlier.
 At the webpage, click Register Your Business or Non-Profit (step 3).
 Then click on the type of business structure under which you want to register.